Your questions answered

 Places likely to have free car chargers

 There’s no guarantee that any given place will have a free charger, as most public charging points in the UK cost money to use.
-However, some places have more free chargers than others.
+However, some kinds of locations have more free chargers than others.

 You may also find free car chargers in hotel car parks, and at attractions such as restaurants, parks, leisure centres and garden centres.
 Many of these chargers are only for customers of the establishment that they're connected to, however.
 Likewise, car dealerships often have free chargers but you might not be welcome to use them if you’re not having your car serviced or looking to buy a new car from there.